Giov3ss/Devs-Connect/README.md

 ### Credits
-I would like to thank my mentor Malia for her help and advise all the time.
+ - I would like to thank my mentor Malia for her help, tips and advise all the time.
+ - [Youtube](https://youtu.be/AltqAPZzAqo) This video helped me a lot to understand more about responsive media queries.
+ - [Stackoverflow](https://stackoverflow.com) When I was in doubt about something.
+ - [Code Institute](https://codeinstitute.net/nl/) With the Love Running project.

 ### Media
 The Hero-Image are from the free website: [Pexels](https://www.pexels.com/).